Strategy of Breakthrough for Health and Wealth

 Gary Keller

 At Domino Day 2009 in the Netherlands, the first domino toppled 4,491,863 other dominos.
-The key was alignment, each domino perfectly spaced to transmit its falling momentum to create a chain reaction.
+The key was alignment; each domino was perfectly spaced to transmit its falling momentum, creating a chain reaction.

-In business, this “Golden Domino” is the one domino that triggers all the rest.
-Ths Golden Domino is the one thing that 20% domino that gives you 80% results.
+In business, this "Golden Domino" is the one domino that triggers all the rest.
+The Golden Domino is the one thing that a 20% domino gives you 80% results.

-For Amazon it was cash flow velocity that came from received payment from its customers 45 days before it had to pay its book publishers, creating a large cash float it could use to grow its business.
+For Amazon, it was cash flow velocity that resulted from receiving payments from its customers 45 days before it had to pay its book publishers, creating a large cash float that it could use to grow its business.

-Gary Keller, in his book, ‘The One Thing’, a master of this concept illustrates an even better Domino concept, where the first domino knocks down a second domino which is 50% taller, creating more momentum.
+Gary Keller, in his book 'The One Thing', illustrates a masterful concept that builds upon the Domino effect, where the first domino knocks down a second domino that is 50% taller, creating even more momentum.

-If you start with just a 2 inch domino, how many dominos do you need to knock down to reach the height of the Eiffel tower, or Mount Everest or even to the moon?
+If you start with just a 2-inch domino, how many dominoes do you need to knock down to reach the height of the Eiffel Tower, or Mount Everest or even to the Moon?

 Any guesses?